Tomorrow is the big day! Day #1 for New Year's resolutions! Are you ready?

 Or maybe you respond well to “no.” I actually do better with “no” resolutions; this may be related to the abstainer/moderator split.
 A lot of my resolutions are aimed at getting me to stop doing something, or to do something I don’t really want to do—such as Don’t expect gold stars.
 There’s no right way to make a resolution, but it’s important to know what works for you.
 As always, the secret is to know your own nature.
 (That’s the Fifth Splendid Truth.)

 4. Ask: “Am I starting small enough?”
 Many people make super-ambitious resolutions and then drop them, feeling defeated, before January is over.
 Start small!
 We tend to over-estimate what we can do over a short time and under-estimate what we can do over a long time, if we make consistent, small steps.
 If you’re going to resolve to start exercising (one of the most popular resolutions), don’t resolve to go to the gym for an hour every day before work.
 Start by going for a ten-minute walk at lunch.
 The humble resolution you actually follow is more helpful than the ambitious resolution you abandon.
 Lower the bar!

 5. Ask: “How will I hold myself accountable?”
 Accountability is the secret to sticking to resolutions--think AA and Weight Watchers.
-There are many ways to hold yourself accountable; for example, I keep my Resolutions Chart (if you’d like to see my chart, for inspiration, email me).
-Or you might want to join or launch a Happiness Project group, for people doing happiness projects together.
+There are many ways to hold yourself accountable; for example, I keep a Resolutions Chart.
 Accountability is why #2 is so important.
 A resolution to “Eat healthier” is harder to track than “Eat salad for lunch three times a week.”